Ayush-iitkgp/profile-manager-service/README.md

 8. Add rules for the accepted password when creating a new password
 9. Research which is the best algorithm from encoding jwt key
 10. Use Enum for the language column in the customer table definition
+11. Create Makefile for the docker deployment, database set up and data insertion

 ## Further Improvements
 1. Write (more) tests